mukulmantosh/django-app/README.md

 ### ArgoCD Installation

-Make sure to follow the official docs of ArgoCD installation.
+Follow the official docs of ArgoCD installation.

+* Before that make sure Docker Desktop or Minikube is running on your machine with K8s enabled.

 - [https://argo-cd.readthedocs.io/en/stable/](https://argo-cd.readthedocs.io/en/stable/)